Quickstart

 Stratos separates AWS-specific configuration from pool management:

-- AWSNodeClass: Defines EC2 instance configuration (instance type, AMI, networking, IAM, user data)
+- AWSNodeClass: Defines EC2 instance configuration (instance type, AMI family, networking, IAM)

 - NodePool: Defines pool sizing, scaling behavior, and node template (labels, taints)